idvorkin/idvorkin.github.io/_d/40-yo-programmer.md

 ## Is age discrimination a thing?

 Many people have told me there is.
-I can honestly say, having performed 100s of interviews in my career, I have never seen anything that looked like age discrimination.
+I can honestly say, having performed 100s of interviews in my career, I have never seen discrimination on age.
+However, I have seen older folks sharing negative mindsets that can be stereotypes.

-## Negative Frame of Minds
+## Negative Mindsets

 While I haven't seen age discrimination due to age, I've seen some attributes that tend to be attributed to older folks.